jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 notice that when playing the lower note with the pinkie, the whole tone up on the neighboring string is under the index finger. **A whole tone across strings spans four fingers/frets.** To reach the semitone instead, stretch the index finger back one fret. (**A whole tone across strings 3-2 spans only 3 fingers/frets**, ex. pinkie to middle finger.)

-The major third shape may already be familiar, since it's the shell of every major chord.
-As shown in the diagram,
-since most strings are tuned a perfect fourth apart, the scale degree at the same fret on the neighboring string will be 4.
-The major third is one fret lower.
-Across the third rail (strings 3-2), the major third is at the same fret.

 ## CAGED scale forms

 Scales are typically taught in a variety of "forms" or "shapes",